-For evaluation, the student must have participated in at least 70% of the presential activities.
+For evaluation, the student must have participated in at least 70% of the in-person activities, and must have finished and presented the individual experiment.

 Students who do not pass in the ordinary call will be informed of those sections that will be evaluated again in the extraordinary call.